madtrick/coello/README.md

 ### AMQP conformance <a name="conformance"> ###

-Currently the supported AMQP classes and their respective methods are:
+Currently the supported AMQP (version 0.9.1) classes and their respective methods are:

+* Class connection
+  * start
+      * `coello_connection:start/0`, opens a connection using the default parameters.
+      * `coello_connection:close/1`, closes a connection.
 * Class basic
   * publish
       * `coello_basic:publish/4`, publish a message.